-Why You don’t Need 6 Meals per Day
+Why You Don’t Need 6 Meals a Day

 One of the most heavily discussed topics in the nutrition and fitness industry is how many times per day to eat.
 You’ve likely heard the concept that eating more often “boosts” your metabolism, but is there actually any truth to this?
 Turns out, the answer is no. In fact, there is very little if any evidence to support this idea which is exactly why you don’t need 6 meals per day and there are much more important things to focus on.

 The concept that eating many small meals per day boosts metabolism is an easy one to buy into because, at first glance, it appears to make sense.
 Because the process of digestion raises your metabolism slightly, one might assume that eating more frequently would help to keep your metabolism elevated throughout the day and, in turn, burn more energy and more fat.
 In theory.

 In reality, there is no advantage to eating multiple small meals per day.
 In fact, evidence shows that it is the total volume of food that you eat during the day that is more important.
 So, whether you eat a chicken breast at one meal or cut it up and eat it across 6 different meals makes absolutely no difference to your metabolism.